Non-profit stewardship groups partner to restore the shoreline of Songhees Walkway Pocket Beach

 Songhees Walkway | Victoria, British Columbia

 As part of the Resilient Coasts for Salmon (RC4S) project, Stewardship Centre for BC and Pacific Salmon Foundation are partnering with Peninsula Streams Society to develop a Green Shores demonstration site at the Songhees Walkway Pocket Beach.
 Other partners include the City of Victoria, Ralmax Group of Companies, Salish Sea Industrial Services, and the Songhees Nation and Esquimalt Nation.
+The Songhees Walkway demonstration site is located in Victoria, on the southeastern Vancouver Island in British Columbia.
+It is within the traditional territory of the lək̓ʷəŋən (Lekwungen) People, known today as the Songhees Nation and Esquimalt Nation.

 First Site Visit